miguelmota/javascript-idiosyncrasies/README.md

 # JavaScript idiosyncrasies

-This is a collection of things in JavaScript that not be well recognized, espcially to beginners.
+This is a collection of things in JavaScript that may not be well recognized, espcially to beginners.

 Disclaimer: Some of these snippets are simply to demonstrate the *quirky* parts of JavaScript and by no means encourage best practices and should never be seen in production code.